 How things can change in a few short years!
-Below is a timeline of how seeds that were planted as far back as 2008 have begun to bloom:
+Below is a timeline of how seeds that were planted as far back as 2008 have grown, and eventually bloomed:

 - In 2012, the revised general plan was adopted with one major disappointment: no new housing in the North Bayshore area.